justb3a/processwire-simplecontactform/README.md

 Otherwise the user will be redirected to the root page.
 Failing that the user will be redirected to the root page.
 You can modify that templates for your own needs.

+## Logging

+This module creates two log files.

+* simplecontactform-log.txt
+* simplecontactform-spam-log.txt

+## Mark messages as spam

+If the save messages setting is turned on you have the possibility to mark received messages as spam.
+There are two options:

 ## Screenshots: